LiamJCates/Programming-Notes/C++/Types&Values/PointersAndReferences.md

+Pointers
+Pointers are the fundamental mechanism used to refer to memory addresses.
+Pointers encode both pieces of information required to interact with another object—that is, the object’s address and the object’s type.

+You can declare a pointer’s type by appending an asterisk (*) to the pointed-to type.

+Pointers are very low-level objects.
+Although they play a central role in most C programs, C++ offers higher-level, sometimes more efficient, constructs that obviate the need to deal with memory addresses directly.
+Nonetheless, pointers are a foundational concept

+the opposite operation, which is called dereferencing: given a pointer, you can obtain the object residing at the corresponding address.

+Addressing Variables
+You can obtain the address of a variable by prepending the address-of operator (&).
+You might want to use this operator to initialize a pointer so it “points to” the corresponding variable.

+#include <cstdio>
+int main() {
+  int gettysburg{};
+  printf("gettysburg: %d\n", gettysburg);
+  int *gettysburg_address = &gettysburg;
+  printf("&gettysburg: %p\n", gettysburg_address);
+}

+First, you declare the integer gettysburg and print its value.
+Then you declare a pointer, called gettysburg_address, to that integer’s address; notice that the asterisk prepends the pointer and the ampersand prepends gettysburg.
+Finally, you print the pointer to the screen to reveal the gettysburg integer’s address.

+If you run Listing 3-1 on Windows 10 (x86), you should see the following output:
+gettysburg: 0
+&gettysburg: 0053FBA8
+Running the same code on Windows 10 x64 yields the following output:
+gettysburg: 0
+&gettysburg: 0000007DAB53F594

+gettysburg_address contains 8 hexadecimal digits (4 bytes) for an x86 architecture and 16 hexadecimal digits (8 bytes) for an x64 architecture.
+This should make some sense because on modern desktop systems, the pointer size is the same as the CPU’s general-purpose register.
+An x86 architecture has 32-bit (4-byte) general-purpose registers, whereas an x64 architecture has 64-bit (8-byte) general-purpose registers.

+Your output should have an identical value for gettysburg, but gettysburg_address should be different each time.

+This variation is due to address space layout randomization, which is a security feature that scrambles the base address of important memory regions to hamper exploitation.

+## Address Space Layout Randomization
+Why does address space layout randomization hamper exploitation?
+When a hacker finds an exploitable condition in a program, they can sometimes cram a malicious payload into user-provided input.
+One of the first security features designed to prevent a hacker from getting this malicious payload to execute is to make all data sections non-executable.
+If the computer attempts to execute data as code, then the theory is that it knows something’s amiss and should terminate the program with an exception.

+Some exceedingly clever hackers figured out how to repurpose executable code instructions in totally unforeseen ways by carefully crafting exploits containing so-called return-oriented programs.
+These exploits could arrange to invoke the relevant system APIs to mark their payload executable, hence defeating the non-executable-memory mitigation.

+Address space layout randomization combats return-oriented programming by randomizing memory addresses, making it difficult to repurpose existing code because the attacker doesn’t know where it resides in memory.

+Dereferencing Pointers
+The dereference operator (*) is a unary operator that accesses the object to which a pointer refers.
+This is the inverse operation of the address-of operator.
+Given an address, you can obtain the object residing there.
+Like the address-of operator, system programmers use the dereference operator very often.
+Many operating system APIs will return pointers, and if you want to access the referred-to object, you’ll use the dereference operator.
+Unfortunately, the dereference operator can cause a lot of notationbased confusion for beginners because the dereference operator, the pointer declaration, and multiplication all use asterisks.
+Remember that you append an asterisk to the end of the pointed-to object’s type to declare a pointer;
+however, you prepend the dereference operator—an asterisk—to the pointer, like this:
+*gettysburg_address
+After accessing an object by prepending the dereference operator to a pointer, you can treat the result like any other object of the pointed-to type.
+For example, because gettysburg is an integer, you can write the value 17325 into gettysburg using gettysburg_address.
+The correct syntax is as follows:
+*gettysburg_address = 17325;
+Because the dereferenced pointer—that is, *gettysburg_address—
+appears on the left side of the equal sign, you’re writing to the address where gettysburg is stored.
+If a dereferenced pointer appears anywhere except the left side of an equal sign, you’re reading from the address.
+To retrieve the int pointed to by gettysburg_address, you just tack on the dereference operator.
+For instance, the following statement will print the value stored in gettysburg: printf("%d", *gettysburg_address);

+#include <cstdio>
+int main() {
+int gettysburg{};
+  int* gettysburg_address = &gettysburg;
+  printf("Value at gettysburg_address: %d\n", *gettysburg_address);
+  printf("Gettysburg Address: %p\n", gettysburg_address);
+  *gettysburg_address = 17325;
+  printf("Value at gettysburg_address: %d\n", *gettysburg_address);
+  printf("Gettysburg Address: %p\n", gettysburg_address);
+}
+Value at gettysburg_address: 0
+Gettysburg Address: 000000B9EEEFFB04
+Value at gettysburg_address: 17325
+Gettysburg Address: 000000B9EEEFFB04

+First, gettysburg is initialized to zero.
+Then, the pointer gettysburg_address is initialized to the address of gettysburg.

+Next, the int pointed to by gettysburg_address and the value of gettysburg_address itself is printed.

+The value 17325 is written into the memory pointed to by gettysburg _address x and then the pointed-to value and address are printed again.

+This example would be functionally identical if you assigned the value 17325 directly to gettysburg instead of to the gettysburg_address pointer,

+like this:
+gettysburg = 17325;

+This example illustrates the close relationship between a pointed to object (gettysburg) and a dereferenced pointer to that object (*gettysburg_address).

+The Member-of-Pointer Operator
+The member-of-pointer operator, or arrow operator (->), performs two simultaneous operations:
+•	 It dereferences a pointer.
+•	 It accesses a member of the pointed-to object.
+You can use this operator to reduce notational friction, the resistance a programmer feels in expressing their intent in code, when you’re handling pointers to classes.

+You’ll need to handle pointers to classes in a variety of design patterns.
+For example, you might want to pass a pointer to a class as a function parameter.
+If the receiving function needs to interact with a member of that class, the member-of-pointer operator is the tool for the job.

 Heaping and Stacking the Variables
 C++ applications use two kinds of memory: heap and stack.
 The heap is a common area of memory that your application allocates — that is, sets